timkpaine/lantern/README.md

 jupyter labextension install lineup_widget
 ```

-The following are for work in-progress on master:
+The following are for work in-progress on main:

 ```
 jupyter labextension install bqplot